GMO - Genetic Modification of Food

 Although selective breeding has been going on for many years, the introduction of genetically engineered foods and cloning has added a whole new dimension to the issue of genetically modified foods.
 It is one thing to transfer genes within a species, but the genetic transfer between species has given rise to an often heated controversy ranging from ethical considerations, to environmental concerns to the long-term impact on health.

-Of course, it is almost impossible for the average consumer to avoid all foods that have been modified through selective breeding, since it has been going on for a very long time.
+Of course, it is almost impossible for the average consumer to avoid all foods that have been modified , since processes such as selective breeding have been going on for a very long time.
 However, if you wish to include a minimum of these modified foods in your diet, and particularly genetically engineered foods, here are some ways to do it:

 Click here for a printable copy of this list.